 It’d be remiss to not capitalise on its sweet savings.

-Maybank Credit Card Welcome Gift: Receive a pair of American Tourister Linex 66/24 Luggage TSA (worth S$336) or an Apple AirPods 3rd Gen with Lightning Charging Case (worth S$261.40) or S$200 cash credit when you apply for a new Maybank credit card and CreditAble account, and make a min. spend of S$600 per month for 2 consecutive months from card approval date.
+Other Maybank Credit Cards: Receive a pair of American Tourister Linex Spinner 66/24 Luggage (worth S$336) or an Apple AirPods 3rd Gen with Lightning Charging Case (worth S$261.40) or S$200 cashback when you apply for a new Maybank credit card and CreditAble account, and make a min. spend and/or withdrawal of S$600 per month for 2 consecutive months from approval date.
+Valid till 31 October 2023.
 T&Cs apply.

 5. Identifying everyday expenses to cut costs